 To do a basic squat:

-- Start with your feet slightly wider than hip-width apart.
+- Start with feet slightly wider than hip-width apart, toes turned slightly out.

-- Keep your chest up, engage your abdominals, and shift your weight onto your heels as you push your hips back into a sitting position.
+- Keeping your chest up and out and the pressure even in your feet, engage your abdominals and shift your weight back into your heels as you push your hips back.

 The list of squat benefits is lengthy, but to summarize and point out the top picks, here are seven key benefits of doing squats.